The Mambo Kings Beautiful Maria of My Soul Book Review

 Beautiful Maria does non live up to his earlier book, Mambo Kings.
 Mari's life is mildly interesting, but the volume is justified by the strong descriptions of pre-revolutionary Havana and post- revolutionary Miami.

-...moreMaria is far too cute for her ain good.
+Maria is far too cute for her ain good.
 She left her pocket-sized village in Cuba for Havana in a pig-farmer's truck, illiterate and with no money, and becomes well known as a dancer in Havana'southward second rate clubs.
 She eventually flees Castro'south Republic of cuba and makes her way to Miami where she lives in relative condolement proud of her but girl who is a pediatrician.

 That description sounds much too simplistic.
 Though she appears to exist merely an object of desire, in that location is a lot to Maria that gets cached in the many explicit and sometimes seedy sexual scenes, and the multitude of pages that depict Maria's beauty.
 Maria is able to come to terms with the love song that was written in her honor and the love song becomes that much more meaningful.
 I would have appreciated fewer pages, less descriptions of the sex and more than insight into Maria every bit a person who suffered a lot to get to where she ended upward.
 The descriptions of Havana during Batista's rule with the sharp contrast betwixt the slums and the wealthy neighborhoods are outstanding.
 The story of Cuban immigrants is also an interesting aspect of this novel.

-...moreDesigned as a sequel to Mambo Kings, the novel is about the object of Nestor's love- Beautiful Maria.
+Designed as a sequel to Mambo Kings, the novel is about the object of Nestor's love- Beautiful Maria.
 Beautiful Maria is, as the name suggests, cute.
 An illiterate peasant girl, fairly reasonable and levelheaded, Beautiful Maria makes her fashion upwardly in the dance clubs of Havana, but there is ne

-Simply when I decided that this book was a complete waste matter of my fourth dimension, the author appeared in the novel creating an interesting intrusion of non-fiction into fiction, and the story somewhat redeemed itself.Designed as a sequel to Mambo Kings, the novel is about the object of Nestor's honey- Cute Maria.
+Designed as a sequel to Mambo Kings, the novel is about the object of Nestor's honey- Cute Maria.
 Beautiful Maria is, every bit the name suggests, beautiful.
 An illiterate peasant girl, adequately reasonable and levelheaded, Beautiful Maria makes her fashion upwards in the dance clubs of Havana, but at that place is neither a spectacular career nor a scenic character development in that location.
 She is and stays pretty shallow, and there isn't much at that place besides her beauty, and it gets ultimately slow to be hearing about information technology over and once more.

 Even though I wasn't thrilled with the story, it seems to me that if a adult female like Maria existed in existent life, Hijuelos portrayed her well.
 It'southward just that she didn't have very much to offering.
 When I picked up this volume, I besides hoped for a broader pic of Havana in the fifties, but since Beautiful Maria didn't lead a busy social life and wasn't interested in politics either, we don't go much of it in the story.